How Much Does a Breast Reduction Cost?

 Related: Is Your Breast Reduction “Medically Necessary”?
 Here’s How to Prove It to Your Insurance Company.

-• The consultation fee (which is often applied to the cost of your procedure)
+• The consultation fee (often applied toward the cost of your procedure)

 • Pre-op medical tests